Ryback2501/wafam/Readme.md

 animate
 -------
 This module is an alternative animation module.
 It only supports animations for properties of objects.
-Particles and Sprite support could be added in the future.
+Particles and Sprite support could be added in the future, but now there aren't plans for that.

 Each animation is played only once.
 There is no support for loops, or pulsed and reversed animations yet.